 Figure 5.
 Nesting area of the miner bee, Anthophora abrupta Say.
 Photograph by Jason Graham, University of Florida.

-Male and female A. abrupta visit a variety of flowers and will forage in light rain and in temperatures between 11–39°C (51–102° F).
+Male and female Anthophora abrupta visit a variety of flowers and will forage in light rain and in temperatures between 11–39°C (51–102° F).
 They spend most mornings foraging and afternoons in nest construction.

-Following is a list of plants that A. abrupta have been recorded visiting, but this list should not be considered all-inclusive, as A. abrupta seem to be flower generalists.
-Forage Plants recorded by Frison 1922 (F); Norden 1984 (N); Lee 2007 (L); Rau 1929 (R):
+The following is a list of plants that Anthophora abrupta have been recorded visiting, but this list should not be considered all-inclusive, as Anthophora abrupta seem to be flower generalists.
+Forage plants recorded by Frison 1922 (F); Norden 1984 (N); Lee 2007 (L); Rau 1929 (R):

 - Anacardiaceae: Rhus typhina L., staghorn sumac (N)

 - Asclepiadaceae: Asclepias purpurescens L., purple milkweed (F)